patasmith/MVC-local-auth/README.md

 Visit the sign up form, and try to sign up using invalid information, for example, something that isn't an email, or passwords that don't match.
 Info and error messages will appear at the top of the form.

-Try completing sign-up, logging out, and logging back in to see more messages.
+Try completing sign-up, logging out, logging back in, and deleting accounts to see more messages.

 ## Details